Passaic County assistance programs.

 - Food and Nutrition Program - Get free food and other assistance to help feed your family.

 Center for Food Action – A number of resources are offered by the non-profit.
 For example, it provides security deposits, emergency free or low cost food, advocacy, rent, and limited utility bill assistance for qualified persons in need.
 There is also special holiday food assistance at Thanksgiving and Christmas.
-The location also participates in NJ Shares. the main office is at 145 Carletondale Rd, Ringwood, NJ, 07456, call (201) 529 – 2029, or read more information.
+The location also participates in NJ Shares. the main office is at 145 Carletondale Rd, Ringwood, NJ, 07456, call (201) 529 – 2029, or read more information on Center for Food Action.

 Hispanic Information Center of Passaic – Has limited funding.
 People who have an eviction notice or utility disconnect notice may be able to apply for rental, heating and utility assistance.
 Other programs also provide job placement information, temporary shelter, clothing, food assistance, job, advocacy, and more.
 186 Gregory Ave, Passaic, New Jersey, 07055, phone (973) 779 - 7022